-- You are expected to contribute to this class on a weekly basis, particularly as related to discussion boards and appropriate due dates for assignments, reading guides, quizzes, and so on.
-To receive full credit for each week's assignments, you should complete the work within the week for which it was designed. - Accountability for the reading of the textbook Fit to Serve Him Longer... and Better will be reflected in several written assignments as well as midterm and final exam questions.
+- You are expected to access the assignments for this class on a weekly basis, particularly as related to appropriate due dates for assignments, quizzes, and so on.
+To receive full credit for each week's assignments, you should complete the work within the week for which it was designed. - Accountability for the reading of the textbook The New You will be reflected in midterm and final exam questions.
 The other required text, Building Blocks for Longer Life and Ministry, is expected to be read as noted on the instructional schedule.
-A quiz will be given on each of the chapters on "well-being" (ch.
-3-8), with the scores of these quizzes factoring into your weekly participation grade.
+A quiz will be given on each of the chapters with an average of these scores being compiled for 10% of your total grade.

-Cholesterol Testing: You need to have a current (fasting) cholesterol test by the week of October 15.
+Cholesterol Testing: You need to have a current (fasting) cholesterol test by October 4.
 Please have two copies of the results: one for you to mail, scan, or fax to me and one for you to keep.
 It is mandatory that you fast 10-12 hours before the test, and that the results you submit include the following: total cholesterol, LDLs, HDLs, and triglycerides.
 I need to receive this along with additional health information (height/weight/blood pressure).